pc2ccs/pc2v9/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve PC^2
+title: ''
+labels: ''
+assignees: ''

+---

 Thank you for working to help us improve PC^2!
 Please fill in the following fields in order to help us understand what issue you are reporting.